Ex-Michigan tight end Chuck Christian says he was abused

 More than two months ago, the school in Ann Arbor revealed it was investigating multiple allegations of abuse against Anderson, who died in 2008.

+Earlier this month, the school sent a letter to thousands of former student-athletes asking them to speak with investigators from a law firm it hired to lead an investigation into the allegations against Anderson.

+Fitzgerald said that as of last week, 229 unique complaints had been received via a hotline established to report complaints regarding Anderson.

-The revelations at Michigan echo other high-profile allegations and investigations of sexual abuse made by patients of sports doctors at other universities, including Michigan State, Ohio State and the University of Minnesota.
+The revelations at Michigan echo other high-profile allegations and investigations of sexual abuse made by patients of sports doctors at other universities, including Michigan State and Ohio State.
+Two months ago, the University of Minnesota began investigating allegations that a former assistant coach on the men’s hockey team sexually abused players more than 30 years ago.

 Christian, who was born in Mississippi and raised in Detroit, played tight end for the late Bo Schembechler and closed his playing career by helping Michigan win the 1981 Rose Bowl.

-Note: This story has been corrected to reflect that the University of Minnesota official accused of abuse was an assistant coach on the men’s hockey team, not a sports doctor at the school.